 What Is the Error on the 1943 Steel Penny?

-During the 2nd world war, the need arose to conserve bronze for manufacturing ammunition, weapons, and other necessary war accessories.
-This led the US to seek alternatives to bronze for minting coins.
+During the 2nd world war, the need arose to conserve bronze for manufacturing shell casings, weapons, and other necessary war accessories.
+This led the US to seek alternatives to a bronze alloy for minting 1943 cent coins.
 Many options were tested, including glass and plastic.
-They settled for steel coated with zinc as an alternative.
+The U. S. Mint settled on steel coated with zinc.

 Related: Bicentennial Half Dollar Value – A Complete Guide